trailcode/webAsmPlay/readme.md

 * Upgraded OSX, glfw is having problems now :( Happened after upgrading to xcode 10
     * https://github.com/glfw/glfw/issues/1337
     * https://www.syntaxbomb.com/index.php?topic=4927.0
-* Bots seem to get tot the end of the path, but do not detect they are there and just spin around the end.
+* Bots seem to get to the end of the path, but do not detect they are there and just spin around the end.
 * Geos Test Canvas is broken.
+* Scrolling in Bing Maps framebuffer crashes.

 ## To Read